jsdelivrbot/OrionUI/README.md

 npm install orionui --save
 ```

 To use an OrionUI component, you can simply copy it's scss partial and js file to your own project and use as desired.
-Whilst this works, it also means its difficult to update components as they are now essentially detached from OrionUI.
+Though whilst this works, it also means its difficult to update components via NPM as they are now essentially detached from OrionUI.

 The recommended way is to import a component from `node_modules` using `@import` for SASS and commonJS `include` pattern for javascript.
-This allows the OrionUI component to remain encapsulated which makes it easier to update as OrionUI is developed.
-See below for details:
+This allows the OrionUI component to remain encapsulated which makes it easier to update as OrionUI is developed and improved.
+See below for examples:

 ### SASS Import
 Be sure to group your OrionUI component import with the rest of your [OrionCSS](https://github.com/WebDevLuke/OrionCSS) components so you maintain its place in the [ITCSS](http://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528) hierarchy: